mariadaniela1995/LSWT_Methods/README.md

 # Methods codes

 Here you can find the five methods for retrieving lake surface water temperature.
+It includes the satellite data (and preprocessing) and the satellite data processing (methods).

 Method 1: https://code.earthengine.google.com/ce9993659e86bc1bf25c98c28fd500e9